 Look for third-party testing.
 Quality supplements will often have certifications from independent testing labs.
 This matters because the supplement industry isn't as tightly regulated as pharmaceuticals, so quality can vary significantly between brands.

 Start with one thing at a time.
 If you add five new supplements at once and feel better (or worse), you won't know what made the difference.
-Start with the most fundamental deficiency — for many people in northern Europe, that's vitamin D — and give it 4–6 weeks before adding anything else.
+Start with the most fundamental deficiency — for many people, that's vitamin D — and give it 4–6 weeks before adding anything else.

 Frequently asked questions about serotonin